BijanProgrammerWebsites/notes-web/docs/frontend/javascript.md

 ---

-## Directly Access Element by It's ID
+## Directly Access Element by Its ID

 You can access an element that has an id directly on the `globalThis` object;
 So you don't need to use `getElementById` method.